 Q: Are your fees negotiable?
 A: Again, in short, no. Do you try to negotiate fees with a medical doctor, dentist, or a lawyer?
 Obviously not.
 This is the same kind of situation, since I am a professional running my own business full-time.
-Given my extensive training and terminal degree, as well as the breadth and depth of my experience both in academia and working with students, my fees are more than competitive (they are lower than the regional average when comparing what other IECs charge in the New England area - the average hourly rate in New England is $171 and the average package price of $5, 485 in 2020 according to a survey conducted by the company College Planner Pro).
+Given my extensive training and terminal degree, as well as the breadth and depth of my experience both in academia and working with students, my fees are more than competitive (other IECs in the New England area charged an average hourly rate of $171 and an average package price of $5, 485 in 2020 according to a survey conducted by the company College Planner Pro).
 I am happy to give a 10% discount when I work with siblings (if I'm working with twins, one sibling will be charged the regular price, while the other twin will receive a 10% on services rendered; if a family chooses to hire me again after I have worked with one of their children, I will give that family a 10% on the services rendered for each subsequent child).